CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.NOVEMBER.2019

 1c.
 77+ scholars in 1979.
 The project was called “An Architecture for Integrative Systems.“

 1d.
-Influential, today, such work does make a difference.
+My early studies.
+Such work does make a difference.

 2 Frank Wilczek: In his Physics Today article, “Scaling Mount Planck II: Base Camp,” Wilczek says: “The strong and weak couplings equalize — at roughly the Planck scale!
 Planck, of course, knew of neither the strong nor the weak interaction, nor of quantum field theory and running couplings.
 The reappearance of his scale in this entirely new context confirms his intuition about the fundamental character of the Planck scale” (fifth paragraph).